-People Outside Detention Centers Are Reminding Immigrant Kids They're Loved & Aren't Forgotten
+People Are Reminding Kids In Detention Centers They're Loved & Aren't Forgotten

 It can be difficult to stay focused on one horrible thing that's happening when it feels like there are just so many horrible things happening all the time.
 When your news feed is constantly reminding you that the world can be a dark and terrible place and you feel like there's just nothing you can do to make it better.
 But then something happens.
 A moment where people come together to remind us that we can make a difference.
 Like people who stood outside detention centers to remind immigrant kids they're loved, and that no one is going to just forget about them any time soon.
 Let's clog our news feed with stories like these, shall we?